Skip to main content

 Limited Liability Partnership (LLP)

 An LLP combines the flexibility of a partnership with limited liability protection.
 However, FDI in LLPs is permitted only under the automatic route and only in sectors where 100% FDI is allowed.
 LLPs are taxed at a flat rate of 30% (plus surcharge and cess), and they cannot accept FDI under the government route.
 This makes LLPs suitable for certain professional services and consulting businesses but less versatile than a Private Limited Company.
+For a detailed structural comparison, see our Private Limited vs LLP comparison.

 Wholly Owned Subsidiary (WOS)